MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 **Where to set permissions**

-You can set user permissions in three places: in the Microsoft 365 compliance center or in Compliance Manager for all user roles, or in Azure Active Directory (Azure AD) for read-only access.
+The global admin for your organization can set user permissions in three places: in the Microsoft 365 compliance center or in Compliance Manager for all user roles, or in Azure Active Directory (Azure AD) for read-only access.

 - **If you set user permissions in the Microsoft 365 compliance center** - those permissions will automatically apply in Compliance Manager.
 - **If you set user permissions only in Compliance Manager** - those permissions will automatically apply to the Microsoft 365 compliance center, including Compliance Score.